pangyyen/tp/docs/DeveloperGuide.md

 - **Healthcare Professional:** A user who is a certified medical practitioner, including doctors, nurses,
 - and other medical staff.
 - **Patient Record:** A digital file within the app containing all relevant information about a patient, including
-- medical history, prescriptions, and appointment records.
+- medical history, prescriptions, and appointmentEvent records.
 - **User:** Refers to the healthcare professionals using the CareCentral app.